pr0vitamin/pr0vitamin.github.io/about.md

 title: About
 ---

-So yeah, I'm Jeremy.

-I like food a lot.

 When I'm not either cooking or eating, I'm making games, websites, inappropriate jokes, riding motorcycles, doing random software/hardware projects, drinking, or posting pictures of food and/or cats on instagram.

 I like curing and smoking delicious meats.
 Here's the realtime temperature and humidity of my curing chamber.